Management Consulting · Executive Advisory · Leadership Architecture

 He holds an International MBA from the Université Paris 1 Panthéon-Sorbonne — Sorbonne Business School, with specialisation in Strategic Management and Leadership.

-An avid traveller across more than 60 countries, he brings to every engagement a cross-cultural literacy that is not incidental to the work — it is part of what makes the diagnostic precise.
+An avid traveller across nearly 70 countries, he brings to every engagement a cross-cultural literacy that is not incidental to the work — it is part of what makes the diagnostic precise.
 Organisations do not operate in cultural vacuums.
 Understanding how governance, communication, and leadership behaviour differ across institutional and national contexts is what allows an intervention to land rather than merely be delivered.
 That understanding is not theoretical.
 It is accumulated.

 Sami and his family divide their time between Paris and New York.